TOAST-DOCS/Gamebase/en/unity-started.md

 > AndroidPlugin should be developed in inheritance of GamebaseMainActivity. <br/>
 > GamebaseMainActivity is included to GamebasePlugin.jar. <br/>
 > The launchMode should be a singleTask (Unity&'s default activity will also be fixed as singleTask).
 Otherwise, crash may occur when an app starts.
+>
+> To change the Lifecycle, you need to activate Project Settings > Settings for Android > Publish Settings > Build > Custom Main Manifest and edit the AndroidManifest.xml.

 ```xml